 No fee is charged to federal, state or municipal employees who apply pesticides as part of his or her duties as a governmental employee; however, any certificate for which a fee is not charged is automatically void if the holder is no longer a government employee.

-If a governmental employee wishes to convert the governmental certification to a commercial certification, he or she would need to send in another application with the $200.00 exam fee and indicate on the top of the application "please convert 'G' to 'O'".
-It will not be necessary to retest, only pay the examination fee.
+If a governmental employee wishes to convert the governmental certification to a commercial certification, he or she would need to pay the $200.00 exam fee, please contact the Pesticide Management Program to make this change.

 - The operator's certificate must be renewed prior to the expiration date that appears on the certificate.
 The Pesticide Management Program will email renewal information to the certified operator prior to the expiration of the certificate.